Inherent Resolve Strikes Target ISIS in Syria, Iraq

 Strikes in Syria

-- Near Raqqa, four strikes engaged three ISIS tactical units and destroyed three fighting positions, three vehicles, a mortar system, a rocket system and an excavator.

-- Near Dayr Az Zawr, seven strikes destroyed 10 ISIS wellheads, an explosives cache and an oil inlet manifold.
+- Near Dayr Az Zawr, three strikes destroyed one ISIS wellhead and damaged a second.

-- Near Tabqah, two strikes engaged two ISIS tactical units and destroyed two fighting positions.
+- Near Tabqah, 12 strikes engaged eight ISIS tactical units and destroyed four vehicles, three fighting positions, a vehicle-borne bomb and a tactical vehicle.

 Strikes in Iraq

-Coalition military forces conducted 11 strikes consisting of 52 engagements against ISIS targets in Iraq, coordinated with and in support of the Iraqi government:
+In Iraq, coalition military forces conducted 12 strikes consisting of 73 engagements against ISIS targets, coordinated with and in support of Iraq’s government:

-- Near Beiji, a strike engaged an ISIS tactical unit and destroyed a watercraft.
+- Near Beiji, a strike engaged an ISIS tactical unit, destroyed an ISIS staging area and an ISIS fuel truck and damaged a vehicle.

+- Near Qayyarah, three strikes engaged three ISIS tactical units and destroyed two vehicles.

-- Near Rawah, a strike destroyed 16 rockets, six rocket systems, and a vehicle-borne bomb.
+- Near Rawah, a strike destroyed an ISIS tactical vehicle and destroyed an anti-air artillery system.

-- Near Tal Afar, a strike engaged an ISIS tactical unit and destroyed an ISIS-held building.
+- Near Tal Afar, a strike engaged an ISIS tactical unit and destroyed three bunkers and a vehicle.

 Part of Operation Inherent Resolve